Tina Sugandh: Biography

 Throughout Sugandh's school years, while maintaining high honors in school, her family performed globally.

 At 15, Sugandh was encouraged by Sean Harris, a screenwriter and creative mentor.
 Harris eventually convinced Sugandh that she should pursue music as a career and, to that end, spent time working on a demo.
 Between her studies as a biology major at Rutgers University, and weekend performances with her family, Sugandh worked with Harris, who arranged photoshoots and studio plans for her and encouraged her to write her own music.

 Sean Sullivan and Jay Jay French (Twisted Sister, Sevendust) signed her to their new company, Rebellion Entertainment.
 They spent the next year developing her songs and creating new demos.
 These demos lead to a publishing deal with Warner/Chappell Music, Hollywood Records, Disney, Z-TV India, and a Sony deal.

+She has worked with producers Lester Mendez (Shakira, Enrique Iglesias and Jewel), Track & Field (Nelly Furtado), Ming & FS, Dr. Luke, Danny P and Timbaland.

 Professional career

 After signing to Hollywood Records as a singer and to Warner/Chappell Music as a songwriter, Sugandh began hosting the program Asian Variety Show on Saturday mornings.